dhruvxr/AI-live-transcriptor/README.md

 **Status**: ✅ **All 5 requested features are now fully implemented and functional**

-The AI Live Transcriptor now provides a complete solution for real-time speech transcription with advanced AI capabilities, comprehensive export options, and cross-platform browser extension support.
+The Choom.AI app now provides a complete solution for real-time speech transcription with advanced AI capabilities, comprehensive export options, and cross-platform browser extension support.